|Family Travel Files Ezine Family Vacations Resource

 Teen guests call it “Smuggs” and know that “It’s good.”
-For parents vacationing with teens, it means a bored-no-more zone with stuff to do and best of all, other teens.
+For parents vacationing with teens, it means a bored-no-more zone with stuff to do and best of all, with other teens.
 Smugglers' is known for its extensive programs for all ages, including a daily all-day summer camp program for ages 3-17.
 Activities include water sports, pool time, hiking, biking, disc golf, geocaching, music, dances, and Via Ferrata challenges.

 Awesome teen activity choices.
 With Smugglers' teen programs, "choice" is the key word.
 Younger teens in the Resort's Notch Squad program (ages 11-15) will have a core camp program that includes pool time and that they can augment with arts and crafts, nature and hiking, or adventure and games programs.
 Older teens in the Mountain Explorers group (ages 16 and 17) will meet in the morning, then plan their own daily itinerary from an extensive selection of activities including hiking, kayaking, climbing, high ropes adventure courses, visits to a swimming hole, and crafts.